course-correction/blog/_posts/2025-08-08-tactile_plan_en.markdown

   - Toilets

 These POIs are the least event-specific.
-That is why existing symbols are used here.
+That is why established symbols are used here.

 If you are lucky, a user will not have to learn them from a legend, but will already be familiar with them.
 The EU ATMaps project also offers suggestions, not only for easily recognizable symbols, but also for assigning meanings to them.
 Just one small hicup.
 ATMaps toilets are represented by filled circles, while I have chosen a ring with a dot in the middle.
 The latter are elevators in ATMaps.
-Intellectual readers may now be wondering:
+Smart readers may now be wondering:

 > Huh?
 Is he stupid?